-"From Boulong dogs took the oil and gasoline to Oustiana on the Arctic Ocean, and by reindeer teams it was shipped from there to Nijni Kolimsk on the Kolimsk River.
-This is the farthest station eastward in Siberia, and the first that will be reached after leaving Nome.
-It is 900 miles distant westward from East Cape.
+"From Boulong dogs took the oil and gasoline to Oustiana on the Arctic Ocean, gasoline to Oustiana on the Arctic Ocean, and by reindeer teams it was shipped from there to Nijni Kolimsk on the Kolimsk River.
+This is the farthest station east-ward in Siberia, and the first that will be reached after leaving Nome.
+It is 900 miles distant westward from East Cape."
 It will be seen therefore that, having crossed Bering Strait, the cars must proceed along the northern shore of Eastern Siberia until they reach the mouth of the Lena River, whence they will go up the Lena valley to the head waters of the river, finally reaching Irkutsk.
 When the latter point is reached they will seem to be near home, for from Irkutsk went Prince Borghese in his Italian car: but Irkutsk is nearly 7,000 miles from Paris.
 On the journey from Nome, however, the racers will be out of communication with other points until they arrive at Yakutsk on the Lena River, which is the first telegraph-station.
 They will not be heard of from the time when they leave East Cape until they have traversed 3,000 miles of rarely traversed country.
 In conclusion this writer says:

 "It is useless to minimize the hardships that will be encountered or the difficulty of the whole task.
-It looks impossible to any one who has not studied out all the tys the same writer:

-obstacles and how to meet them, or to one

-"There is no way by which gasoline can who does not know the determined char-
+It looks impossible to any one who has not studied out all the obstacles and how to meet them, or to one "There is no way by which gasoline can who does not know the determined character of the men engaged.
 "These men have built machines that cost \$3,000 or more and have come across the Atlantic at considerable expense.
-They have paid \$500 apiece to spread gasoline in Alaska alone, and \$1,000 more for its transportation in Siberia.
-It is costing them all told upward of \$20,000 apiece to make the trip, and more than a third of that has already been paid.
+They have paid \$500 apiece to spread gasoline in Alaska alone, and \$1,000 niore for its transportation in Siberia.
+It is costing them all told upward of \$20,000 apiece to